- Search The Registry

 - Creating Support

-The Port Chicago Disaster occurred on this date in 1944, an explosion where over 60 percent of the casualties were African American enlisted men.
+The Port Chicago Disaster occurred on this date in 1944, an explosion where over 60 percent of the casualties were Black enlisted men.

 Building the Port Chicago depot was authorized on December 9, 1941, just 2 days after Pearl Harbor.
 Operations began in November 1942.
 The site was used as a shipyard during World War I and served by the Santa Fe, Southern Pacific, and Western Pacific railways.

 The Navy eventually bought out the town of Port Chicago, and the depot itself was incorporated into the Concord Naval Weapons Station.
-Concord was a major shipping point for ammunition during the Vietnam War and the site of many anti-war demonstrations that continue today.
+Concord was a major shipping point for ammunition during the Vietnam War and the site of many anti-war demonstrations that continue into the 21st century.

 Library of Congress